-More than one {MPState, MPSpeed, MediaID} could be carried as JSON messages in MessageBody (e.g., for the case of picture-in-picture or multiview use cases).

-Protocol and Message Content for Emergency Alert Messages Communication
+Emergency Alert Communication

-Protocol

-The following subsections describe the protocols for message content for emergency alert message communication.

-Introduction

-An Advanced Emergency Alert Message (AEAM) may be received by a PD and rendered by the control function of that device.
-The protocol described in this section describes the transfer of the AEAM to CD on the local area network.
-This includes a PD application on a PD launching CD applications on CDs and sending the emergency message to these applications for rendering.
+An Advanced Emergency Alert Table (AEAT) may be received by a PD and rendered by the control function of that device.
+The protocol described in this section supports the transfer of the AEAT to a CD on the local area network.
+This includes a PD CD Manager launching CD Applications and sending the emergency message to those CD Applications for rendering.

-The emergency message may be sent to the CDs using two communication means: a WebSocket and a Multicast.
-The protocol for sending emergency messages to CDs using a WebSocket is described in Section 5.7.1.2 and the protocol for sending emergency messages to CDs using a Multicast Group is described in Section 5.7.1.3.
-The AEAM Message format is described in Section 5.7.2.
+The AEAT is communicated to the CDs using two mechanisms: a WebSocket notification or a WebSocket query as described in Section 5.6.
+The AEAT schema is described in Section 6.5 of A/331 [2].

+Figure 5.4 Architecture for AEAT Communication to CD with Launch.

-5The following functions are distinguished in this mode:
+The following functions are distinguished in this mode:

-PD Application: resides in the PD.
-PD Application is responsible for transferring the emergency message to available CDs in the local area network.

-CDManager: resides in the PD.
-The CDManager is responsible for discovering CDs with running Launchers and sending Emergency Alert CD application launch information to those Launchers.
+CD Manager: resides in the PD.
+The CD Manager is responsible for discovering CDs with running CD Launchers and sending CD Application launch information to those CD Launchers.
+The CD Application registers with the PD as part of the AEAT notification subscription request if it should be launched when the PD receives a new AEAT.

 WebSocket Server: resides in the PD.
-WebSocket Server is responsible for handling WebSocket communications between PD applications and launched Emergency Alert CD applications.
+The WebSocket Server is responsible for handling WebSocket communications between CD Applications and various functions within the PD.

-Multicast Sender: resides in the PD.
-Multicast Sender is responsible for sending multicast messages from PD applications.

-Launcher: resides in the CD.
-The Launcher is the application responsible for communicating with the CDManager of the PD and launching the Emergency Alert CD application on the CD.
+CD Launcher: resides in the CD.
+The CD Launcher is responsible for communicating with the CD Manager of the PD and launching the CD Application on the CD when requested.

-Emergency Alert CD application: resides in the CD.
-Emergency Alert CD application is responsible for receiving the emergency message from the PD on the CD and displaying the result to the user.
-(SeeFigure 5.4.)
+CD Application: resides in the CD.
+The CD Application is responsible for receiving the AEAT notification from the PD and displaying the result to the user